 Selecting a suitable itinerary is essential to make the most of your Sahara desert tour.
 Here are some popular routes that offer captivating landscapes and cultural experiences:

-1. Marrakech to Merzouga: This classic route takes you from the vibrant city of Marrakech through the breathtaking Atlas Mountains, lush oases, and eventually to the mesmerizing sand dunes of Merzouga.
+- Marrakech to Merzouga: This classic route takes you from the vibrant city of Marrakech through the breathtaking Atlas Mountains, lush oases, and eventually to the mesmerizing sand dunes of Merzouga.
 Along the way, you’ll have the chance to visit traditional Berber villages and immerse yourself in their rich culture.
-If you are on a budget, you can join a group 3 Days Marrakech to Merzouga desert tour.
+If you are on a budget, you can join a Shared 3 days tour from Marrakech to Merzouga.

 Researching and Selecting a Tour Operator or Agency